What is Paternal Postpartum Depression?

 Depending upon what you’re looking for, there are several different types of mental health providers and forms of treatment available to help.
 You can start by discussing your symptoms with your doctor or looking for a psychiatrist or therapist.

-Paternal postpartum depression is a difficult but treatable reaction to the life-changing experience of becoming a parent.
+Depression in new dads is a difficult but treatable reaction to the life-changing experience of becoming a parent.
 If you’re a new dad experiencing PPD, make an effort to reach out for support, whether it be to a spouse or partner, family, friends, or a mental health professional.

 Resources for new fathers: